Genivia/ugrep/README.md

                   Every  file  on  the search path is read, making searches poten- tially more expensive.

-           -m NUM, --max-count=NUM
+           -m [MIN,][MAX], --min-count=MIN, --max-count=MAX
-                  Stop reading the input after NUM matches in each input file.
+                  Stop reading the input after MAX matches in each input file when specified.
+Require  at  least  MIN matches when specified, for options -c, -l, -L and -q.

            --match
                   Match all input.
 Same as specifying an empty pattern to search.